am2512/baxter_final_project/README.md

 ## How to run the files

 A closed Tide bottle with an AR tag on the cap needs to be firmly attached (duct tape will suffice) to a table well within Baxter's reachable area.
-Once communication with Baxter is established run command:
+Once communication with Baxter is established, run this command:

 `roslaunch me495_baxter_jar startup.launch`